leniad/GamePlay/MANUAL_EN.md

 - **Year and Company**: Optional game info.
 - **ZIP Archive**: Mark if the game is zipped.
 File must be in the directory set in 'Advanced Configuration'.
 - **Compatible with ScummVM**: Check if the game is supported by ScummVM.
+- **Only works in ScummVM**: The game only works with the ScummVM engine, so it will not be listed when other engines are selected.
+(Example: 'Arthur Teacher Trouble').
 - **Directory/ZIP File**: Indicate the folder or ZIP file name.
 If uncompressed, the folder must be in the same location as Gameplay.
 - **Executable File**: Full name of the game’s executable (e.g. '.exe', '.com', '.bat').
 For disk images ('.img'), a second image option will unlock.
 - **Parameters**: Parameters to pass to the executable (e.g., 'Maniac Mansion')